What’s the lowdown?

 Is taking the pill back to back safe?

-Research shows that taking the combined contraceptive pill back to back is absolutely safe and doesn’t result in any additional side effects; in fact, there’s no evidence at all that shows any health benefits associated with the seven-day break.
+Research shows that taking the combined contraceptive pill back to back is absolutely safe.
+In fact, there’s no evidence at all that shows any health benefits associated with the seven-day break and withdrawal bleed.

 The Family Planning Association now explicitly states that withdrawal bleeds hold no known benefits, and that there are no risks associated with missing them altogether.